floridop/MNXB11-fairytale/fairytale.md

 It happened again.
 The WheatherShield shut down for a moment, and just for enough time for the extraordinary object to close the establishment for an indefinite amount of time.
+Although this events could be expected, they were hard to predict.
 Murray was still frantically messing up with his Sailwheel control panel when he saw the whole event unfolding in front of his eyes.
 Saving these people was not exactly their business.
 They weren't